Alps

 Mont Blanc spans the French–Italian border, and at 4809 m is the highest mountain in the Alps.
-The Alpine region area contains 128 peaks higher than 4000 m.
+The Alpine region area contains 82 peaks higher than 4000 m.

 The altitude and size of the range affect the climate in Europe; in the mountains, precipitation levels vary greatly and climatic conditions consist of distinct zones.
 Wildlife such as ibex live in the higher peaks to elevations of 3400 m, and plants such as edelweiss grow in rocky areas in lower elevations as well as in higher elevations.

 Evidence of human habitation in the Alps goes back to the Palaeolithic era.
-A mummified man, determined to be 5,000 years old, was discovered on a glacier at the Austrian–Italian border in 1991.
+A mummified man ("Ötzi"), determined to be 5,000 years old, was discovered on a glacier at the Austrian–Italian border in 1991.

 By the 6th century BC, the Celtic La Tène culture was well established.
 Hannibal notably crossed the Alps with a herd of elephants, and the Romans had settlements in the region.
 In 1800, Napoleon crossed one of the mountain passes with an army of 40,000.
-The 18th and 19th centuries saw an influx of naturalists, writers, and artists, in particular, the Romantics, followed by the golden age of alpinism as mountaineers began to ascend the peaks.
+The 18th and 19th centuries saw an influx of naturalists, writers, and artists, in particular, the Romanticists, followed by the golden age of alpinism as mountaineers began to ascend the peaks of the Alps.

 The Alpine region has a strong cultural identity.
-The traditional culture of farming, cheesemaking, and woodworking still exists in Alpine villages, although the tourist industry began to grow early in the 20th century and expanded greatly after World War II to become the dominant industry by the end of the century.
+Traditional practices such as farming, cheesemaking, and woodworking still thrive in Alpine villages.
+However, the tourist industry began to grow early in the 20th century and expanded significantly after World War II, eventually becoming the dominant industry by the end of the century.

 The Winter Olympic Games have been hosted in the Swiss, French, Italian, Austrian and German Alps.
 As of 2010, the region is home to 14 million people and has 120 million annual visitors.